CMSgov/beneficiary-fhir-data/ops/terraform/env/mgmt/base_config/README.md

 The techniques for configuration management have been adapted from the existing work done in the `base` Terraform service module.
 See its [README](../../../services/base/README.md) for more information on known limitations with this strategy as well as proper formatting for SSM values.
+The sections detailing how to read and decrypt, and edit encrypted YAML apply for this module as well, as this module contains similar scripts for doing this work.

 <!-- BEGIN_TF_DOCS -->
 <!-- GENERATED WITH `terraform-docs .`